Topical Clusters

 Ongoing optimisation

-• Add new content to strengthen weak clusters
+• Add new content strategically to strengthen weak clusters and fill identified gaps

 • Monitor which clusters drive most traffic